martin1keogh/Coinche/README.md

 Coinche
 ======

-Very basic implementation of coinche.
+Very basic implementation of card game coinche.
-Currently only implements core rules, no AI, no GUI, etc.

 Use sbt to build.

 **TODO**
 - GUI
-- AI
 - Documentation
-- Implement all rules (annulation de partie)
+- Implement all rules (contract cancelling, 'annonces' (four of a kind, etc..))